smithfarm/obs_scm_demo/README.md

 grabbing source code from a Source Code Management service, such as github, for the purpose of building it and packaging it.

-## What will we do?

-We will bootstrap a software project in github, with automated builds in the OBS, while maintaining both the spec file and the changes file in git, in the simplest possible way.

-## I don't see any code here!
-How will this do all that stuff without code?
+## But the script in this repo is trivial.
+It won't do all that stuff.

 The "code" is this file, README.md, and the idea is that the reader will go through it and thereby get hands-on experience with `obs_scm`.
 So, this is not an